Mareliusmoen/varberg-games/README.md

 ## Credits
 - [Postman](https://django-postman.readthedocs.io/en/latest/) is used to allow registered users to message eachother within the site.
-Thanks for providing a almost 'out-of-the-box' experience.
+Thanks for providing a almost 'out-of-the-box' experience, so most of this code is not written by me only modified to fit the needs of this project.
 - [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) and it's detailed documentation made the frontend part of the programming very smooth and easy.
 - [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) and it's detailed documentation made the creation of the background very smooth and easy.
 - This [Stackoverflow post](https://stackoverflow.com/questions/13932653/increase-displaying-time-of-django-messages) for explaining how to make the Django response messages be auto deleted after a set time.